mrismanaziz/Reforestation/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## To the guy who invented zero... thanks for nothing.